daryllxd/lifelong-learning/self-improvement/rework-37signals.md

 - What could you be doing instead?
 - Is it really worth it?
 Is the meeting worth pulling 6 people off work?
 Is it worth pulling an all-nighter, or could you just finish it tomorrow?
 Is it worth getting stressed over a competitor's press release?
 It it worth spending your money on advertising?

-####  Meetings are toxic
+####  Meetings are toxic.

 *The worst interruptions of all are meetings.* Here's why:

 - They're usually about words and abstract concepts, not real things.
 - They usually convey an abysmally small amount of information per minute.
 - They drift off-subject easier than a Chicago cab in a snowstorm.
 - They require thorough preparation that most people don't have time for.
 - They frequently have agendas so vague that nobody is really sure of the goal.- They often include at least one moron who inevitably gets his turn to waste everyone's time with nonsense.

 When you think about it, the true cost of meetings is staggering.
 Let's say you're going to schedule a meeting that lasts one hour, and you invite ten people to attend.
 That's actually a ten-hour meeting, not a one-hour meeting.
 You're trading ten hours of productivity for one hour of meeting time.

 #### Fixing a Meeting

 - Set a timer.
 When it rings, meeting's over.
 Period.
 - Invite as few people as possible.
 - Always have a clear agenda.
 - Begin with a specific problem.
 - Meet at the site of the problem instead of a conference room.
 Point to real things and suggest real changes.
 - End with a solution and make someone responsible for implementing it.

 *Illusions of agreement.* If you need to explain something, try getting real with it.
 Instead of describing what something looks like, draw it.
 That's why you want to get to something real right away.
 That's when you get true understanding.
 Get the chisel out and start making something real.
 Anything else is just a distraction.